 If the deceased was receiving Federal Benefits from the U.S. Government such as Social Security or Veterans’ benefits, the next-of-kin should also be in touch with the Federal Benefits Unit (FBU) at the number provided above.
 More information about completing Social Security formalities is available at: http://www.ssa.gov/.

 One of the most important and first decisions the family needs to make is whether to bury their loved one locally or have the remains returned to the United States.
 If the family opts for local burial, the funeral home here will arrange the service and burial according to the family’s wishes.
 If, on the other hand, the family prefers to send the remains to the United States, they should be aware that costs for preparing and returning a body to the U.S. may be high and must be paid by the family.
-Dominican law requires that autopsies be performed prior to shipment-of-remains in all cases of accidental or sudden death.
+Dominican law requires that autopsies be performed prior to shipment-of-remains of foreigners.

 Embalming: Elaborate embalming in compliance with U.S. standards is available in the Dominican Republic, but is performed by only a small number of certified morticians in Santo Domingo.